ahmohbati/SecOn/netsniff-ng.md

 `/var/log/nsm/HOSTNAME-INTERFACE/netsniff-ng.log`
 (where HOSTNAME is your actual hostname and INTERFACE is your actual sniffing interface)

+### Tuning
+If sostat report packet loss in netsniff-ng, you may want to consider one or more of the following options in /etc/nsm/HOSTNAME-INTERFACE/sensor.conf:
+* increase PCAP_RING_SIZE
+* set PCAP_OPTIONS to "--mmap" to enable memory-mapped IO Both of these options require more RAM.

 ### More Information
 For more information about netsniff-ng, please see:
 http://netsniff-ng.org/